abloomston/workwithme.guide-abloomston/index.md

 * Be curious and ask questions.
 * Be aware and responsible if you are taking up more than a fair share of the air space.
 * TODO

+### Tips for Giving Feedback

+* Preface that you are giving feedback before doing so.
+* Give criticism in private and with concrete examples to help people anchor in the facts, rather than emotions.
+* Appreciate and give recognition for positive impact.
+TODO do X% more because of bias.

 ### Tips for Navigating Rough Terrain in Interpersonal Dialogue